mcanteri/home-assistant-bluetooth-LE-watchdog/README.md

-With the new bluetooth implementation, this watchdog is no more useful.
+Since Home Assistant 2022.08 version, this watchdog is no more useful.

 # home-assistant-bluetooth-LE-watchdog
 A workaround about the buggy bluetooth LE implementation running on Home Assistant.